About the project

 Public launch

-October 2024The first public version with data from Q2-2024 is available.
+October 2024The first public version is available.

 Open source version